 Simple English definitions for legal terms

-Read a random definition: hybrid adjustable rate mortgage
+Read a random definition: patentable combination

 A necessary inference is a conclusion that is true if the starting fact or premise is true.
 For example, if we know that all men are mortal, then it is necessary to infer that some men are mortal.
 This means that if the first statement is true, then the second statement must also be true.